Iowa people: Etymology

-The Ioway call themselves the Báxoje, pronounced /sio/ (alternate spellings: pahotcha, pahucha, Bah-Kho-Je), which translates to "grey snow".
+The Ioway call themselves the Báxoje (/iow/; alternate spellings: pahotcha, pahucha, Bah-Kho-Je), which translates to 'grey snow'.
 Báxoje has been incorrectly translated as "dusted faces" or "dusty nose".
 The name Iowa has been said to come from the Sioux ayuhwa ("sleepy ones.").
 Early European explorers often adopted the names of tribes from the ethnonyms which other tribes gave them, not understanding that these differed from what the peoples called themselves.
 Thus, ayuhwa is not an Ioway word.
 The word Ioway comes from Dakota ayuxbe via French aiouez.

 The state of Iowa, where they once lived, was named after this tribe.
 Their name has been applied to other locations, such as Iowa County, Iowa City and the Iowa River.

 Population

 Their estimated 1760 population of 1,100 dropped to 800 and by 1804, a decrease caused mainly by smallpox, to which they had no natural immunity.
 Their numbers were reduced to 500 by 1900.
 In 1960, 100 Iowa lived in Kansas and 100 in Oklahoma.

 By 1980 their population had recovered to 1,000 (of which only 20 spoke Iowa).
 In 1990 there were 1,700 people.
 According to the Bureau of Indian Affairs, in 1995 there were 533 individuals living in the Iowa reservations of Kansas and 44 in Nebraska (Horton Agency), while 857 people lived in the Oklahoma Iowa Tribe (Shawnee Agency), amounting to a total of 2,934 people.
 According to the 2000 census, 1,451 people identified as full-blood Iowa, 76 were of mixed-Indian descent, 688 of mixed-race descent, and 43 of mixed-race and tribe descent, amounting to 2,258 people.